nuodb/node-nuodb/BEST_PRACTICES.md

 However, it's crucial to acknowledge that this approach might not be suitable for high-traffic applications where connection pooling shines by distributing the load and enhancing scalability.

-The decision between a singular connection and a connection pool should always be context-dependent, carefully considering factors such as expected traffic, workload volatility, and performance requirements.
+The decision between a single connection and a connection pool should always be context-dependent, carefully considering factors such as expected traffic, workload volatility, and performance requirements.

 ## Type Safety